rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ## What about pull requests?

-* PRs and CI don't play nice together.
-    * In PR's, you merge by pressing a button
-    * In CI, the CI server merges.

-* Variants (although none of them "real" CI)
-    * PRs can be a stage before CI
-    * Review can be a step in CI
+Pull requests are a common way of working, but they don't play nicely together with CI.

+First of all, when working with pull requests, you integrate your code by pressing a button that will perform the merge.
+With a proper CI tool, the CI tool performs the merge.
+With the former, no tool can prevent broken code on the main branch.

+Second of all, pull requests, at least a blocking ones, add delay to the process of integrating code, making it difficult to integrate often.